 Contact: Mike Ruzicka

-In these confusing times, consumers should remember to “Start With A REALTOR®” before consulting with a lender or other housing professional.
+In these confusing times, buyers and sellers should remember to “Start With A REALTOR®” before beginning their home search or consulting with another housing professional.

-The Greater Milwaukee Association of REALTORS® is a 4,000-member strong professional organization dedicated to providing information, services and products to its members to help them help their clients in buying and selling real estate.
+The Greater Milwaukee Association of REALTORS® is a 4,000-member strong professional organization dedicated to providing information, services and products to “help REALTORS® help their clients” buy and sell real estate.